ppy/osu-wiki/wiki/Tournaments/RDOC/2014/en.md

 1. Only users in the Kingdom of Denmark can enter.
 This is determined by the profile-flag on a player's userpage (Eg. a player with either of these flags is eligible to participate: ![][flag_DK], ![][flag_FO], ![][flag_GL])
 2. This tournament uses a double-elimination bracket and single-player format.
 There are no teams here.
 3. All matches will be played over one weekend 21-23 February, 2014.
 Matches will start at 16:00 and then keep on going till around 21.
 There will be a break between 18-19.
-In the break time people are still allowed to continue in case they want to.
+In the break people are allowed to continue if they want to.
 If their opponent wants a break, they will have to respect it though.
 4. Any other rules changes or unexpected occurrences will be announced on the forum discussion.

 ### Stage regulations